 - 3.5.1.
-All casual employees of the CWT will be appropriately classified as per the Award and remunerated in accordance with this Agreement. - 3.5.2.
-An employee engaged for a period of 1300 hours or less in a continuous 12 month period measured from the anniversary date of the employee's commencement of employment, may be engaged as a casual on an hourly contract of employment and such employee will be entitled to be paid a loading as specified by the Award, in addition to the appropriate salary prescribed under this Agreement for the normal duties involved. - 3.5.3.
+All casual employees of the CWT will be appropriately classified as per the relevant Award and remunerated in accordance with this Agreement. - 3.5.2.
+An employee engaged for a period of 1300 hours or less in a continuous 12 month period measured from the anniversary date of the employee's commencement of employment, may be engaged as a casual on an hourly contract of employment and such the employee will be entitled to be paid a loading as specified by the SAMSO Award, in addition to the appropriate salary prescribed under this Agreement for the normal duties involved. - 3.5.3.
 An employee, other than a full-time employee, employed by the CWT for more than 1300 hours in a year, will be engaged as a part-time employee, unless mutually agreed between the CWT and the employee.
 A written copy of any such mutual agreement will be signed by the manager and the employee. - 3.5.4.
 A casual employee will be entitled to penalty payment, at the prescribed rate, for work performed outside the ordinary span of hours as per clause 5.1 of this Agreement. - 3.5.5.
 A casual employee will be entitled to overtime payment at the prescribed rates in respect of work performed in excess of 38 hours per week. - 3.5.6.
 The minimum engagement for a casual employee is two consecutive hours. - 3.5.7.
-A casual employee will be required to work 1,976 hours (equivalent to a full time employee) in order to qualify for incremental progression within the classification level. - 3.5.8.
+A casual municipal salaried employee will be required to work 1,976 hours (equivalent to a full time employee) in order to qualify for incremental progression within the classification level. - 3.5.8.
+A casual nurse will be required to work 1,820 hours in order to qualify for incremental progression within the classification level.

+3.5.9.
 Employees from external agencies may be used to meet short-term casual vacancies, provided that any continuous engagement period does not exceed three months.